Sjoeke Nüsken: 2024–25 season

 During the 2024–25 season, new Chelsea head coach Sonia Bompastor highlighted Nüsken's leadership on the pitch, naming her as one of the key figures guiding the team, alongside experienced players like Millie Bright and Lucy Bronze.
 In September 2024, Nüsken was nominated for the Ballon d'Or Féminin, recognising her performances for Chelsea and the German national team during the 2023–24 season.
 She finished in 25th place in the final rankings.
 On 8 October 2024, she scored her first goal of the season in Chelsea's 3–2 victory over Real Madrid in the UEFA Women's Champions League.
 Her early header gave Chelsea the lead within three minutes of the match.
 In December 2024 Nüsken was voted by The Guardian at the 34th place among the top 100 women footballers in the world.
 On 8 December 2024, Nüsken scored her first league goals of the season, netting a brace in Chelsea's 4–2 victory against Brighton.
 Four days later, she marked her 50th appearance for Chelsea by scoring in a 6–1 Champions League win over FC Twente.

 Nüsken featured in 36 matches for Chelsea throughout the 2024–25 season.
 Over the course of the campaign, she was predominantly deployed as a defensive midfielder, showcasing her versatility and tactical awareness.
 Her performances were characterised by high energy, vision, and adaptability, as she contributed both defensively and offensively.
 Notably, Nüsken recorded the third-highest number of minutes played among the Chelsea squad in the WSL, as the club became the first team to complete a 22-game season unbeaten.
 In recognition of her consistent displays, Nüsken was included in the Barclays WSL Team of the Season, announced in May 2025.

 2025–26 season

 On 6 October 2025, Nüsken signed a new contract with Chelsea, extending her stay at the club until the summer of 2027.
+She scored her first goal of the season on 10 December in Chelsea's 6–0 Champions League win over Roma and provided an assist for Lucy Bronze's goal later in the game.
+On 15 February, Nüsken scored in a 2–0 Women's Super League win against Liverpool at Kingsmeadow, opening the scoring from a cross by Lauren James.

+In March, she started in the FA Women's League Cup final against Manchester United on 15 March 2026, as Chelsea secured a 2–0 victory to win the competition.
+Later that month, Nüsken scored the winning goal in a 4–3 home league victory over Aston Villa, netting in the 82nd minute.
+She made her 100th appearance for Chelsea against Everton in a 4–1 victory on 26 April 2026.